confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   ksqlDB has a few statements that support undo, and some of them are limited.
 The first version for migrations will not support this feature.
   Detailed information about undo is explained in the document for future reference.
 Also, the schema metadata (See Schema metadata) needs to be prepared with future undo operations.

+* `baseline` command to export existing streams, tables, queries, and custom types to a migration file

+  This relates to the "metastore exporter" tool that we would like to add, separate from the migrations tool.
+  The tool will allow users to export the current state of their ksqlDB cluster as a series of SQL statements which may be run to bring a fresh cluster to match the current cluster.
+A `migrations baseline` command would use the same export functionality to create a migrations file.

 ## Value/Return